-The Chinese food is fully westernized, sometimes radically, and at Dinastia it’s not bad except maybe the won ton soup.
-But I’m a won ton maven with high standards.
+The Chinese food is fully westernized, in some dishes radically, and at Dinastia’s it’s all good except maybe the won ton soup, but I’m a won ton maven with high standards.
 Consider the squid and rice; it’s always good and makes for a great leftover/take-home.
 My next-day enhancement is to add caramelized onions, peas, and garlic and splash it with ‘Bronx’ hot sauce!